Home / ELVEFLOW COMMUNITY / ART & SCIENCE PROJECTS / Inside flowers, microfluidics!

 What if the channel is not a tube?

-The microfluidic movement must not be guided through a classical tube or trough.
-Materials with wicking properties, like paper towels or the hem of your jeans in the rain, will do the job!
-This experiment explores the movement of water through micropores made by networks of closely woven fibers.
+Microfluidic movement does not have to be guided through a classical tube or trough.
+Materials with wicking properties will do the job, like paper towel or the hem of your jeans in the rain!
+This experiment explores the movement of water through micropores made by networks of closely woven fibres.

 Activity: Walking rainbows